-In a world first discovery, the “Super Fruit” New Zealand blackcurrant has been found to contain a natural high level of cyclic Glycine-Proline (cGP), a key brain nutrient.
+In a world first discovery, the “Super Fruit” New Zealand blackcurrant has been found to contain a natural high level of cyclic Glycine-Proline (cGP), an essential key brain nutrient.

-Research has confirmed that cGP is essential for maintaining the function of an ageing body and mind and Dr Jian Guan, an associate professor at the University of Auckland Centre for Brain Research, has been leading research into the nutrient.
+Research has confirmed that cGP is essential for maintaining the function of an ageing body and mind and Associate Professor, Dr Jian Guan, has been leading research into the key brain nutrient.

 She says tests have shown that deficient cGP function in people can lead to early onset of brain ageing.

-Her research, commissioned by Christchurch company Vitality New Zealand, has identified theopportunity for, and provided the science behind, the development of a new product high in naturalcGP.
+She says tests have shown that deficient cGP function in people can lead to early onset of brain ageing.
+Low levels of cGP may be found in patients with neuro-degenerative illnesses such as Parkinson’s and Strokes.
+Her research, commissioned by Christchurch company Vitality New Zealand, has identified the opportunity for, and provided the science behind, the development of a new product high in natural cGP

 Guan has independently been investigating the health-giving properties of cGP in pre-clinical research and believes further investigation will show it has enormous potential to benefit people for their health and wellness as they age.